Resistivity minimum in diluted metallic magnets: Abstract

 \section{Abstract}

 Resistivity minima are commonly seen in itinerant magnets and they are often attributed to the Kondo effect.
-However, recent experiments are revealing an increasing number of materials showing resistivity minima in absence of indications of Kondo singlet formation.
-In a previous work~\citep{Wang2016_resistivity}, we demonstrated that the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction can produce a classical spin liquid state at finite temperature, whose resistivity increases with decreasing temperature.
+However, recent experiments are revealing an increasing number of materials showing resistivity minima in the absence of indications of Kondo singlet formation.
+In a previous work [Z.~Wang, K.~Barros, G.-W.~Chern, D.~L.~Maslov, and C.~D.~Batista, \href{https://doi.org/10.1103/PhysRevLett.117.206601}{Phys.
+Rev. Lett. {\bf 117}, 206601 (2016)}], we demonstrated that the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction can produce a classical spin liquid state at finite temperature, whose resistivity increases with decreasing temperature.
 The classical spin liquid exists over a relatively large temperature window because of the frustrated nature of the RKKY interaction produced by a 2D electron gas.
-In this work we investigate the robustness of the RKKY-induced resistivity upturn against site dilution, which provides an alternative, and more robust, way of stabilizing the classical spin liquid state down to $T=0$.
-By series expansions and stochastic Landau-Lifshitz dynamics simulation, we show that site dilution competes with thermal fluctuations and further stabilizes the upturn, which is accompanied by a negative magneto-resistivity due to suppression of the electron-spin scattering.
+In this work, we investigate the robustness of the RKKY-induced resistivity upturn against site dilution, which provides an alternative, and more robust, way of stabilizing the classical spin liquid state down to $T=0$.
+By using series expansions and stochastic Landau-Lifshitz dynamics simulation, we show that site dilution competes with thermal fluctuations and further stabilizes the resistivity upturn, which is accompanied by a negative magnetoresistivity due to suppression of the electron-spin scattering.